Europe's storms send power prices plummeting to negative

 Renewable power capacity and output has also grown elsewhere, especially in northern Europe, as governments support green energy growth through generous subsidy regimes in a bid to lower carbon emissions.

-Germany’s role as a benchmark electricity market in the region and its growing power links to neighboring markets mean its price fluctuations are echoed in surrounding countries, as markets move increasingly in tandem.
+Germany’s role as a benchmark electricity market in the region and its growing power links to neighbouring markets mean its price fluctuations are echoed in surrounding countries, as markets move increasingly in tandem.

 German power traders said prices fell this low due to huge wind power production, at times exceeding 20 gigawatts or two thirds of capacity, that was coupled with mild weather.